-To help manage our supply chain, we have over 275 dedicated employees in our procurement team across the Group that are aligned to support our sites.
+To help manage our supply chain, we have approximately 300 dedicated employees in our procurement team across the Group that are aligned to support our sites.
 We also have a central indirect procurement team for services that fall outside manufacturing.
 Due to the industries within which we operate, our overall business effectiveness relies on our relationships with our external supply base.

 We expect our suppliers, their employees and their supply chains to operate in a way that supports our commitment to strong ethical standards.